stan1y/proto/proto/README.txt

 The Proto!
-Python Async RPC based on Protobufers and TCP sokets.
+Python Async RPC based on ProtocolBuffers and TCP sockets.
 Licenced under LPGLv2+.
 Created on  Oct 24, 2009
 Version 0.0.2